ThalesGroup/CRDP-Stress/README.md

 USERNAME         - The name of the user that will be used during the REVEAL test

 [-bulk]          - just a FLAG that indicates whether the test should be formed as a bulk submission

+FILENAME         - If you want to supply an actual file for encryption and descryption, you can add it here (text or binary).
+                   If a file is supplied, then the BULK flag is automatically set and the BATCHSIZE is ignored.